stephenmac7/misc-python/README.md

 ## rep.py

-Replaces text in file or pipe, can write back to file Run with: python3 replacer.py -i input_file whattotake replacewith Or for pipe: echo "piped data" | python3 replacer.py -p whattotake replacewith
+Replaces text in file or pipe, can write back to file Run with: python3 rep.py --help